 When an isolated colony (18-24 hour growth) of a suspected bacterium is emulsified in sodium deoxycholate or sodium taurocholate (commonly known as bile salt), it lyses the cell wall of the bacterium releasing the DNA.

 The suspension loses turbidity and the mixture becomes viscous.
 A mucoid “string” is formed when an inoculating loop is drawn slowly away from the suspension.

-The sensitivity of this test is around 86% and specificity is only 70% so the researchers have recommended that when string test is used for screening of Vibrio spp; both positive and negative results have to confirm by other suitable tests such as decarboxylase activity, production of cytochrome oxidase, 0129 susceptibilities, salt tolerance, etc.
+The sensitivity of this test is around 86% and specificity is only 70% so the researchers have recommended that when a string test is used for screening of Vibrio spp; both positive and negative results have to confirm by other suitable tests such as decarboxylase activity, production of cytochrome oxidase, 0129 susceptibilities, salt tolerance, etc.

 Purpose of String Test

 - To differentiate Vibrio cholerae (positive) from Aeromonas spp (negative).
 Both are isolated from diarrheal stool, show similar biochemical properties on culture media, and are oxidase positive.

 - To differentiate Vibrio cholerae (positive) from other Vibrio spp (negative).

 Requirements: freshly prepared 0.5% bile salt, glass slide, inoculating loop